-The YWCA Madison’s downtown location features affordable apartments for low-income women, providing a safe and supportive permanent home in the heart of Madison.
+YWCA Madison’s downtown location features affordable apartments for low-income women, providing a safe and supportive permanent home in the heart of Madison.
 Apartments are available to women who make less than $32,600 per year.
 Rent ranges from $378 to $735 per month depending on the size of the room.

-The YWCA housing building is conveniently located on the Capitol Square, with easy access to all city bus lines.
+YWCA's building is conveniently located on the Capitol Square, with easy access to all city bus lines.
 Both the Badger and Greyhound bus depots are a short distance away, as is the University of Wisconsin and the downtown Madison College campus.
 Twenty-four hour staff and a night security guard ensure the safety of residents.

 The apartments range in size from single-room occupancy (SRO) to one-bedroom units.
 Renters in SRO units share a bathroom, similar to the arrangement in a university dorm.
 Each floor also features a community kitchen and lounge.
 The YWCA Madison building has 68 SRO and 12 one-bedroom units, all of which are furnished.